 Disneyland and Disney World may be closed, but that doesn’t mean you can’t experience the magic while you’re at home!
 With the power of YouTube, and thanks to channels like SoCal Attractions 360, you can “ride” your favorite’s like Disneyland’s Alice in Wonderland Ride, Disney World’s Frozen Ride, travel to Hong Kong Disneyland and “ride” the Mystic Manor ride, and appreciate the newfound meaning of It’s a Small World.

-Just because museums are closed doesn’t mean you can’t enjoy their collections!
-Museums all across the world have large parts of their collections online for you to view from anywhere.
+Museums are slowly beginning to reopen, but in case you aren’t comfortable venturing out yet, you can still view many collections online.
 The Cleveland Museum of Art (CMA)’s online collection and ArtLens App boast hi-res artworks, videos, metadata, and more.
 You can even browse CMA’s digital archives for past audio and visual recordings of past events, programs, and more.